Dr Orietta Da Rold, St John's

 My research interests are in medieval literature and texts c.
 1100-1500, Chaucer and the digital humanities.
 In particular, I work on the social and cultural context of the circulation and transmission of medieval texts and books, and research the codicology and palaeography of medieval manuscripts.
 I have published articles and books on the examination of Old and Middle English literary traditions from a material perspective, and on the use of electronic media in the humanities.
 I’m currently working on a major book project on the role of paper in medieval literary history and book production in England up to the introduction of print, the book is provisionally entitled From Pulp to Fictions: Paper in Late Medieval English Book Culture.
 The initial stages of this project, which started many years ago, were funded by 'The Bibliographical Society' with a Falconer Madan Award, which led to a visiting scholarship at Wolfson College, Oxford.
 The work on this project has inspired the 'Mapping Paper in Medieval England Project', funded by a Cambridge CHRG Grant.

 I regularly give papers at national and international events as well as organise international conferences, workshops and postgraduate colloquia.
 I am an advocate for postgraduate and early career training, and I am involved with the Quadrivium Project.
-Recently, I've convened with Dr Philip Shaw (University of Leicester), Aidan Conti (University of Bergen) and Dr Richard Dance (University of Cambridge) the 2014 run of Writing Britain: 500-1500 conference series entitled 'Textual and Related Studies: A symposium to mark the retirement of Richard Beadle' with Daniel Wakelin (University of Oxford).
+Recently, I've convened the 2016 iteration of the Writing Britain: 500-1500 conference series entitled 'Textual and Related Studies: A symposium to mark the retirement of Richard Beadle' with Daniel Wakelin (University of Oxford).

 I tweet on Digital Humanities, Manuscripts in Byte Size, Medieval Texts and more: @orietta_darold.
 Views my own.